MagnusOstertag/GQA_reproduction/ReadMe.md

         * check with %TODO
     * e.g. no `compare` to `object` in the data?
         * check with %TODO
-    * how are the question types derived: the question type distribution looks very different
+    * how are the question types derived?
+As they seem not to be `types:detailed`, but there is no other field applicable
-    * also, in the header semantic and structural seems to be switched
+    * also, in the header semantic and structural seem to be switched
 4. stacked bar visualization of the balancing (fig. 10, supplemental and fig. 5, main paper): different ranking and other significat differences for all but the upper left figure
     * no `car_modernity` (only `car_modern`) and `ground_table` in the data
         * check with %TODO